 Summary of House Bill 1438 - Detailed Fact Sheet referred to in Press Release

 Senate Bill 2023, a related bill which includes the tax rate counties can impose for cannabis sales, was sent to the Governor on June 12th.
-However, as of the date of this article, Governor Pritzker has taken no action on this piece of legislation.
+The bill was signed into law by Governor Pritzker on August 9, 2019.
+Public Act 101-0363.

 Prevailing Wage UPDATE (5-23-19)